-There was an accessible kitchen cum dining room.
-Laundry facilities were available in the kitchen and residents could attend to their own laundry if they wished.
-There was a small room off the kitchen which was used as an art room and was a popular spot with the residents.
+There was an accessible kitchen cum dining room which was a popular spot for the residents.
+Laundry facilities were available in the utility room off the kitchen and residents could attend to their own laundry if they wished.
+A staff toilet was off the utility room.